RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Results

 Finally, we measure $\sigma_{\log L}=0.21^{+0.03}_{-0.03}$, with the error bar dominated by the centering systematic (as shown in Figure \ref{fig-sys_relative}).
-When comparing our result to other values in the literature, it is important to emphasize that we measure the scatter in central galaxy luminosity given mass \it and \rm richness, not just mass.
-Under the assumption that the richness--mass relation follows a log-normal distribution with scatter of $0.3$ dex, we can derive the scatter of central galaxy luminosity at a fixed halo mass $\sigma_{\log L|M} = 0.23^{+0.05}_{-0.04}$ \footnote{$\sigma_{\log L}=0.21^{+0.03}_{-0.03}$ if assuming no scatter in richness--mass relation}.
+When comparing our result to other values in the literature, it is important to emphasize that this value corresponds to scatter in central galaxy luminosity given mass \it and \rm richness, not just mass.
+Under the assumption that the richness--mass relation follows a log-normal distribution with scatter of $0.3$ dex, we can derive the scatter of central galaxy luminosity at a fixed halo mass $\sigma_{\log L|M} = 0.23^{+0.05}_{-0.04}$ \footnote{$\sigma_{\log L}=0.21^{+0.03}_{-0.03}$ if we assume no scatter in richness--mass relation.}.
 Although this estimate is statistically consistent with that presented in other studies \citep{Kravstov2018,YMB2009,Cacciato2013}, the scatter we obtained is one to two sigma higher than measurements based on clustering analyses \citep{Cacciato2013, Reddick2013}.
-This is possibly because the aforementioned studies are based on Blanton luminosity function \citep{Bla2005b}, which is demonstrated being too steep at the bright end due to the issue of background subtraction \citep{Ber13}.
-The underestimated amount of galaxies with high luminosity would result in a smaller inferred scatter in those studies and is likely the reason that our analysis infers a larger scatter than other studies.
+This is possibly because the aforementioned studies are based on the Blanton luminosity function \citep{Bla2005b}, which is demonstrated to be too steep at the bright end due to the issue of background subtraction \citep{Ber13}.
+The underestimated number of galaxies with high luminosity would result in a smaller inferred scatter in those studies and is likely the reason that our analysis infers a larger scatter than studies based on the Blanton luminosity function.